Baltiysk: Old Prussian village

 Baltiysk was originally the site of an Old Prussian fishing village that was established on the coast of the Vistula Spit at some point in the 13th century.
 The village was named as "Pile" or "Pil" in several documents, possibly taking its name from pils the Old Prussian language word for fort.
 It was eventually conquered by the Teutonic Knights, with the name evolving into the German form of Pillau.
 In 1497, a storm surge dug a new gat in front of the village, and another large storm created the navigable Strait of Baltiysk through the gat on September 10, 1510.
 This fostered the growth of Pillau into an important port of the Duchy of Prussia, a vassal duchy of Poland, and a blockhouse was constructed in 1537, followed by a system of storehouses in 1543, and the earliest fortifications in 1550.
 During the Thirty Years' War, the harbor was occupied by Sweden in the aftermath of their victory over the Polish–Lithuanian Commonwealth, and King Gustavus Adolphus landed there with his reinforcements in May 1626.
 After the Truce of Altmark in 1629, the Swedes retained Pillau and set out upgrading its fortifications, constructing a star fort which remains one of the town's landmarks.
 In 1635, the citizens of Pillau paid the ransom of 10,000 thalers, whereupon Swedish forces handed over the settlement to the Elector of Brandenburg.
+In 1638, King Władysław IV Vasa introduced Polish maritime customs duties in the local port.
+In 1652, a mission house was established by Jesuits from Braniewo, Poland.